Field processes

 Lindgren process with given range

-The process relies relies on a discretization of the Laplace-Beltrami operator on meshes and is adequate for highly curved domains (e.g. surfaces).
+The process relies on the discretization of the Laplace-Beltrami operator on meshes and is associated with a specific SPDE.

 References